 TOP 5 THINGS TO DO IN PUNTA CANA

 Punta Cana lies on the eastern side of Dominican Republic, surrounded by the Caribbean Sea to the South, but mostly facing the Atlantic Ocean.
 I went to Dominican Republic on a girls trip with my cousin back in 2015 and after experiencing what it had to offer, I would also highly recommend it as an ideal family getaway; It is a destination that provides fun for all, no matter your age or your ideal holiday, there is something for everyone!
-In this post, I will be sharing some activities which are sure to tickle your fancy!
+In this post, I will be sharing 5 things to do in Punta Cana that are sure to tickle your fancy!

 Island Tour Adventure